SynfiniDLT/daml-tokenization-toolkit/README.md

 ### Secondary market transactions

 The application also allows users to engage in secondary market transactions with other users.
-The simplest example is an asset transfer without payment.
+The simplest example is a free-of-payment transfer.
 First, the sender must instruct the settlement for this:

 ![Alt Text](./img/transfer_instruct.gif)